voloved/crystaldust_fork/README.md

 - Default Options are now fast text speed and L=A by default
 - Made Lucky Egg triple EXP and a default PC item.
 If anyone in the party holds it, it will treat as is they all are.
 - [Don't Consume TMs on Use](https://github.com/pret/pokeemerald/wiki/Infinite-TM-usage#2-treat-tms-as-hms-in-the-bag)
+- Pokegear button mapping changed.
+- Houndoom can learn dig.
+- Fly to opposite region in debug menu.
 - [Fix AI's Switch In Battle](https://github.com/pret/pokeemerald/wiki/Fix-AI's-Switch-In-Battle)
 - [Added Ability to Use DebugPrintf](https://github.com/pret/pokeemerald/commit/9b6b164aadd18052d9d44be03f3f851a909cf527#diff-e0cf5b28d9b6b600f0af2bc78e8fd30ec675fd731a5da86f0c4283ffc0e40176)
 - More Wild Pokémon Added: